bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 1. A model that can tell us the probability of each symbol, :math:`P_x(x_i|\ldots)=p_i` (that may or may not have some conditioning on it).
-2. A entropy encoder (and corresponding decoder) that can return a compressed stream of bits given input symbols and their probability distributions call
+2. A entropy encoder (and corresponding decoder) that can return a compressed stream of bits given input symbols and their probability distributions, call
    it: :math:`B=\text{CODE}({\bf x}, P_x)`.

 Note: Here we are distinguishing between data points (denoted by a bold :math:`\bf x`),